AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 #### Add a primary identity namespace tag to the dataset

-Once you have created the dataset, the final step is to add a `primaryIdentityNameSpace` tag to the dataset.
+If you are bringing in data from Adobe Audience Manager, Adobe Analytics, or another external source, the you must add a `primaryIdentityNameSpace` tag to the dataset.
 This can be done by making a PATCH request to the Catalog Service API.

+If you are ingesting data from a local CSV file, you can skip ahead to the next section on [mapping and ingesting data](#ingest).

 Before following along with the example API call below, see the [getting started section](../catalog/api/getting-started.md) in the Catalog developer guide for important information regarding required headers.